Heshan, Yiyang

-Heshan District (赫山区 (赫山區, Hèshān Qū)) is one of two districts in Yiyang City, Hunan Province, China, it is also the most populous district in the province.
+Heshan District (赫山区 (赫山區, Hèshān Qū)) is one of two districts in Yiyang City, Hunan Province, China.
+It is also the most populous district in the province.

 The district is located on the southern bank of Zi River, the Xiang River runs away on the eastern margin.
 It is bordered to the north by Ziyang District, to the east by Xiangyin County, to the south by Wangcheng District of Changsha and Ningxiang City, to the west by Taojiang County.

 Heshan District covers an area of 1,278 km2, as of 2015, it had a registered population of 920,000.
 The county has 6 subdistricts, 10 towns and a township under its jurisdiction.
 The government seat is Hongjiacun (洪家村社区).

 Administrative divisions

-According to the result on adjustment of subdistrict divisions of Heshan District on November 26, 2015, Heshan District has 6 subdistricts and 10 towns and a township under its jurisdiction. they are: